alielfilali01/blog-md-diff/blog-v2.md

 ```
 </details>

-#### Evaluation Methodology & Metrics
+### Evaluation Methodology & Metrics

 To evaluate the models, we adopted a comprehensive methodology combining both explicit and implicit evaluation techniques.
 Explicit evaluation involved using automated scripts to  assess whether instructions were strictly followed, focusing on elements such as correct formatting and specific word usage.
 Implicit evaluation addressed more nuanced linguistic expectations, such as maintaining the intended response language and avoiding repetitive patterns.

 Additionally, we utilized scoring metrics introduced by Google in the IFEval framework, applying these metrics at both prompt-level and instruction-level granularity.
 These metrics were measured using strict criteria accuracy, which requires adherence to the provided instructions.
 The prompt-level score is notably harder, reflecting the user's viewpoint by asking, "Did I get everything I requested?"
 If a prompt included multiple requirements, failing to meet any single requirement would mean the user's request was not fully satisfied.
 In contrast, the instruction-level score is more lenient, allowing us to evaluate partial compliance.

 In our analysis, we will emphasize the prompt-level strict accuracy as it provides the most rigorous assessment of a model's instruction-following capabilities.

-#### Results & Analysis
+### Results & Analysis
-**TODO** : paragraphs are repeated below, please check for evaluation metrics as we have hidden few accuracy columns on leaderboard
+**TODO** : please check for evaluation metrics as we have hidden few accuracy columns on leaderboard

 We evaluated a broad range of LLMs on both the English IFEval benchmark and our newly introduced Arabic IFEval.
-This encompassed closed-source models (such as OpenAI's GPT series and Anthropic's Claude models) and open-source alternatives (including the Jais series, Meta’s LLaMA-2 variants, and various open bilingual models), amounting to over 40 different models in total.
+This encompassed closed-source models (such as OpenAI's GPT series and Anthropic's Claude models) and open-source alternatives (including the Jais series, Meta’s LLaMA-2 variants, and various open bilingual models).
 Below, we present a summary of results for a representative subset of these models, comparing their prompt-level accuracy on both English and Arabic IFEval.
 Accuracy is reported using both strict and loose criteria, with values expressed as the percentage of prompts successfully completed.

-We evaluated a broad range of LLMs on both the English IFEval benchmark and our new Arabic IFEval.
-This included both closed-source models (like OpenAI's GPT & Anthropic's Claude models) and open-source models (Jais series, Meta’s LLaMA-2 variants, open bilingual models, etc.), totaling over 40 models.
-Below you can expand some of the results obtained for a representative subset of models, comparing their prompt-level accuracy on English vs Arabic IFEval (All values are percentages of prompts passed).
+[//]: # (We evaluated a broad range of LLMs on both the English IFEval benchmark and our new Arabic IFEval.
+This included both closed-source models &#40;like OpenAI's GPT & Anthropic's Claude models&#41; and open-source models &#40;Jais series, Meta’s LLaMA-2 variants, open bilingual models, etc.&#41;, totaling over 40 models.
+Below you can expand some of the results obtained for a representative subset of models, comparing their prompt-level accuracy on English vs Arabic IFEval &#40;All values are percentages of prompts passed&#41;. )

 <details>
   <summary>Instruction Following Leaderboard Sample</summary>